-The effects of Agent Orange have been shown to cause a variety of serious health conditions, and have also been associated with certain birth defects.
-Children of veterans who were exposed to Agent Orange during the Vietnam War may be eligible for VA compensation and other VA benefits.
+The effects of Agent Orange have been shown to cause a variety of serious health conditions, and have also been associated with certain birth defects in the children of veterans who were exposed.
+Children of veterans who were exposed to Agent Orange during the Vietnam War and have an associated birth defect may be eligible for VA compensation and other VA benefits.

 Children with Spina Bifida

 Spina bifida is a condition in which the spine fails to close properly during pregnancy.
-The VA presumes that when a Vietnam veteran has a biological child with spina bifida (except spina bifida occulta), the condition is connected to the Veteran’s military service.
-In this case, the VA does not require evidence proving that the condition is connected to service.
+VA presumes that when a Vietnam veteran has a biological child with spina bifida (except spina bifida occulta), the condition is due to the veteran’s exposure to herbicides during service.
+In this case, VA does not require evidence linking the condition to service.

 However, there are several qualifications that must be met in order for the child to receive VA compensation, healthcare, and vocational training.
 The child must be the biological child of a veteran who: